Privacy Notice for California Residents

 This Notice does not apply to personal information collected from California-based job applicants, which is subject to the California Job Applicant Privacy Notice.

-As a law firm, much of the “personal information” we collect and process is not subject to the CCPA.
-For example, personal information received through business-to-business communications with consumers acting as representatives of another business is exempt from certain requirements under the CCPA.
-Personal information that is subject to evidentiary privileges (such as the attorney-client privilege) or other data protection laws (such as HIPAA) may likewise be exempt from some or all of the requirements under the CCPA.
+Some of the personal information we collect may be subject to other data protection laws and may be exempt from some or all of the requirements under the CCPA.
 Accordingly, please read this Notice carefully before sharing information with us so you understand our practices regarding your information.

 Information We Collect and Disclose